povik/yosys-slang/README.md

 ## Contributing

-This is foremost a demonstrator with no fixed plans for its future.
-Any contributions, gradual improvements, or just better characterization of the available and missing feature sets are welcome!
-The glue code here understands some AST features, and rejects others, but it's not clear what language features that translates to when there's preprocessing done by slang.
+Contributions are welcome!
+If you intent to develop a particular feature, feel free to get in touch and consult on the appropriate approach.

 ## License

-The main glue code (`slang_frontend.cc` `slang_frontend.h` `proc_usage.cc` `addressing.h`) is distributed under the ISC license, see `LICENSE`.
+The main glue code (`slang_frontend.cc` `slang_frontend.h` `memory.h` `addressing.h`) is distributed under the ISC license, see `LICENSE`.
 The `initial_eval.cc` code contains modified portions of Slang and is distributed under the terms of the MIT license, see the file header.